This is a sponsored conversation written by me on behalf of Visit NC. The opinions and text are all mine.

 - BAKED is a veteran spouse-run mobile bakery based in Jacksonville, NC.
 Owner and head kitchen magician Sherryl whips up cupcakes, cookies, cupcake jars, and cakes that are absolutely mouthwatering and stunning.
 And yes, she ships.

 - Run by a veteran couple, Southern Harvest Soul Food is a sit-down restaurant offering up deep South favorites.
 Terrance and Tameka are originally from Mississippi and decided to settle down in Jacksonville, NC.
 Lucky for us, they brought their impossibly delicious menu with them.
+(And you should check out their Instagram to see their drool-worthy brunch!)

 3. Check out Jacksonville’s shops